eggfly/pico-mac-nano/README.md

 |22		|GPIO 1		|N/C|
 |23		|GPIO 0		|N/C|

 The Audio + and Audio - pins output a 600Hz square wave for 1 second at the start of the initialisation code to give an approximate rendition of the original Macintosh startup beep.
-Audio - is the inverse of (180 deg out of sync with) Audio +.
+Audio - is just the inverse of (180 deg out of sync with) Audio +.
 By connecting a speaker between this pair of outputs, we get a 6.6v differential signal which gave an acceptable volume without the need for any amplification.
-When the speaker was just connected between one output and ground, the volume was too low to be of use.
+When the speaker was just connected between one output and ground, the volume was too low to be of use (In case you're worrying, both pins are set low after the beep so the Pico is not left with a high GPIO shorting to ground through the speaker).
 Audio + and Audio - are presented on their own header pins on the PCB to allow a speaker to be easily connected.
 Using a suitable inductor (the value will depend on the impedance of the speaker you are using) in series with the speaker, or a capacitor across the speaker, should filter out some of the higher frequencies so the beep is less buzzy.

-As with the pico-mac project, pico-mac-nano is a personal hobby project and proof of concept rather than a full featured device.
+As with the pico-mac project, pico-mac-nano is a personal hobby project and proof of concept rather than a commercial product.
 My aim was to see how small I could make it and this involved some compromises.

-Disclaimer: This project is provided with zero warranty.
+Disclaimer: This project is provided with no warranty.
 All due care has been taken in design/docs, but if you choose to build it then I disclaim any responsibility for your hardware or personal safety.

-Below is a modified version of [evansm7](https://github.com/evansm7) original readme from pico-mac v0.21 minus the Hardware Construction section since this variant uses a custom PCB so there is no construction to be done.
+Below is a modified version of [evansm7](https://github.com/evansm7) original readme from pico-mac v0.21 minus the Hardware Construction section since this variant uses a custom PCB so there is none of the original construction to be done.

 # Pico Micro Mac (pico-umac) v0.2
 This project embeds the [umac Mac 128K